 What is the cultural significance of Jomolhari in Bhutan?

 Jomolhari, also known as Chomolhari, holds significant cultural and spiritual importance in Bhutan.
-The Bhutanese people revere the mountain and believe Guru Padmasambhava blesses it.
-In Bhutanese mythology and folklore, Jomolhari is considered a sacred site, and its peak is often associated with the mountain goddess, Ama Jomo, or the “Mother Goddess”.
+It is the sacred site blessed by Guru Padmasambhava.
+Jomolhari is also considered a sacred site as it is associated with the mountain goddess, Ama Jomo, or the “Mother Goddess”.

 How do the Bhutanese people celebrate Jomolhari?

 The Bhutanese people celebrate Jomolhari through the Jomolhari Mountain Festival, a two-day event held at the mountain’s base.
-The festival aims to promote the conservation of the snow leopard and celebrate the unique culture and lifestyle of Bhutan’s highlanders.
-It includes traditional sporting activities such as darts, horse riding, and cultural programs, showcasing the delicacies of the highland people.
+In addition to celebrating the distinctive culture and way of life of Bhutan’s highlanders, the festival seeks to advance the conservation of the snow leopard.
+It includes traditional sporting activities such as darts, and horse riding, and cultural programs, showcasing the delicacies of the highland people.
 The event is organized at the base of Mount Jomolhari, allowing tourists to experience the picturesque landscape, diverse flora and fauna, and the spectacular view of the mountain during their trek.

 Did you like this post?
 If so, please subscribe to our latest updates for more!